raylutz/daffodil/README.md

 ### data typing and conversion

-    dtypes is a dict that specifies the datatype for each column. if 'unflatten' is specified and dtypes specifies json, then column will be unflattened when the data is read.
+    dtypes is a dict that specifies the datatype for each column, if this functionality is desired.

+    if 'unflatten' is specified and dtypes specifies a list or a dict, then columns will be unflattened when the data is read.
-    Unflattening will convert JSON in the csv file to produce any arbitrary data item, such as lists or dicts.
+    Unflattening will convert JSON in the csv file to produce any arbitrary data item, such as lists or dicts that can be flattened and unflattened without data loss.

 ### creation and conversion